-In order to help you complete the program, we've provided some explanations below that will help you understand what some of the workouts in the program call for.
-As you move through the weeks you'll have hard days (faster running or more mileage) and easy days (rest days and shorter slower runs).
+In order to help you complete the program below are some explanations that will help you understand what some of the workouts in the program call for.
+As you move through the weeks you'll have hard days(faster running or more mileage) and easy days (rest days and shorter slower runs).
 It's important that you truly take the easy running days easy.
 The pace should feel easy and you should be able to freely carry a conversation.
-And vice versa, the workout days should be a fast but sustainable pace, and you'll be breathing hard at the end of each workout.
+And vice versa, the workout days should be a fast but sustainable pace and you'll be breathing hard at the end of each workout.